 The top for any guitar will always, perform the best, if it is manufactured from a slab of wood, derived from

-These pieces of spruce will have a light colour and a straight growth ring pattern.
-These are first choice for top, neck, back and sides of any fine guitar.
+These pieces of spruce will have a light color and a straight growth ring pattern.
+These are the first choices for the top, neck, back, and sides of any fine guitar.
 However, both these are quite expensive.
-Perfectly quarter sawed wood is used in most expensive guitars.
+Perfectly quarter sawed wood is used in the most expensive guitars.

 For a guitar, to qualify as fine, at least the top must be quarter sawed.
-Some top makers use slab cut wood for sides and back to have a beautiful appearance.
+Some top makers use slab-cut wood for the sides and back to have a beautiful appearance.

-The light and dark parts of the grain line represent spring and summer growth of the tree.
-Too much difference in shade, represents substantial differences in humidity between wet and dry seasons in the area, where tree had grown.
+The light and dark parts of the grain line represent the spring and summer growth of the tree.
+Too much difference in shade represents substantial differences in humidity between wet and dry seasons in the area, where trees had grown.

-Guitar made of Spruce is usually quite white in color to start with.
-It changes to rich honey light brown color with passage of time.
+A guitar made of Spruce is usually quite white in color to start with.
+It changes to rich honey light brown color with the passage of time.

 Cedar and Redwood

 Arguably, Cedar is the second most popular wood among the guitar manufacturers for the tops.
-It has been in use as tonewood for about 50 years now.
-Use of Western Red Cedar (WRC) has increased over the years for acoustic as well as classical guitars.
+It has been in use as a tonewood for about 50 years now.
+The use of Western Red Cedar (WRC) has increased over the years for acoustic as well as classical guitars.
 Redwood, which is similar to Cedar is used more for classical guitars.

 Cedar has very strong grain lines and has red-pinkish and/or brown color.
 It has a smooth textured surface.
-It is more resistant to moisture, making it preferred guitar tonewood for people living in humid areas.
+It is more resistant to moisture, making it the preferred guitar tonewood for people living in humid areas.
 But Cedar due to its lower surface hardness is more prone to scratches and dents.